cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 Another reason why our reading lists lean toward the academic setting is not because electronic resource management is not relevant to public or other types of libraries.
 Rather, it is because academic librarians publish more about electronic resources and public librarians publish very little.
-For example, I conducted a search in [LISTA][listaUK] with the following query, which returned just three results in 2021 when I first ran the query, four results in August 2022, and four results again in August 2023.
+For example, I conducted a search in [LISTA][listaUK] with the following query, which returned just three results in 2021 when I first ran the query, four results in August 2022, and four results again in August 2023 and again in August 2024.
 In fact, a new article wasn't published since the 2021 query.
 Rather, LISTA just added an addition item from 2015.

 ```